qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   variant when in 'descramble' mode.
 The same is the case for the base layers `_LTR` (normal) and `_DDL` (descramble).

-  Activation: go to `_FUN` layer, touch the upper/left key (Backspace on base layer).
+  Activation: go to `_FUN` layer, touch the upper/right key (Backspace on base layer).
 This cycles through the descramble modes.

   ⮚ When the left led is white: normal mode.
-  ⮚ Right led white: full descramble mode (Linux Unicode input).
+  ⮚ Right led white: full descramble mode (Linux descrambled Unicode input).
   ⮚ Middle led white: half descramble mode, with normal Unicode input system.

-  With the middle led set to white, you can take advantage of a Unicode input mode that works on your system, if it is the same when the computer is set to Dvorak or not (see `_RAR` layer for Unicode input mode selection).
+  With the middle led set to white, you can take advantage of a Unicode input mode that works on your system, if it is the same when the computer is set to Dvorak or not (see `_RAR` layer for Unicode input encoding selection).
+This more or less means there is one more Unicode encoding option than already standard in QMK: 'descrambled' version of Linux (Shift-Control-U HEX) encoding.

   To test it, (in Debian/Linux) go to a terminal in X and type (normal user)